mariiamakura/libft/README.md

 # libft

-This project was about coding a C library and recode some standard functions.
+This project is about coding a C library and recode some standard functions.